doguabaris/telytics/packages/collector/README.md

-## `@solana-observe/collector`
+## `@telytics/collector`

-Minimal telemetry ingestion API for Solana dApps.
+Minimal telemetry ingestion API for dApps.
 Receives structured logs from clients and writes them to a newline-delimited JSON (`.ndjson`) log file.

 ## Features